 Welcome!
-Thank you for your interest in the proposed Hunt/Collin County toll road.
-We are trying to gather information regarding this project.
+Thank you for your interest that began with the proposed Hunt/Collin County toll road.
+Your voices stopped the proposed toll road from being rammed into our community without regard to the community opinion.
+Right now the NCTCOG Blacklands Cooridor Feasibility Study is underway to see if there is a transportation need in this area to change/update the currently approved 2035 Mobility Plan,( that the toll road is not part of at this time).
+We are trying to gather information and public opinion regarding what this study may discover.
+NCTCOG is moving quickly to resolve their study to end speculation as soon as possible and need your input.
 Anything you can add would be appreciated.
 This site is set up as a BLOG for general discussion with a few pages of information that will be updated as new information is available.
 You may comment on any post by clicking “leave a reply” or “reply” and filling out the form.
 If you would like to start a new thread, you must register by clicking the “register” link toward the bottom of the right-hand column.
 If you would just like to get on the email list to receive periodic updates, please use the “contact us” form.
 You may also “contact us” with any questions you may have.

-Let’s keep our quiet country life QUIET!
+Let’s keep our quiet country life QUIET by being involved!
 Thank you!

 Update: We NEED email addresses!
 We NEED you to contact your elected officials, but we need to organize.
 An organized group can speak much louder.
 Please fill out the “contact us” form.
 We have mailed physical letters to all the physical addresses we could find that are adjacent to the right-of-way, but this affects SO many others.
 So please pass the word to your neighbors!

 Read the article in The Herald Banner, Greenville, TX.

 Here is a side-by-side view of the study areas.
 Click to see a larger view.